Excel-projects/Server-Help/README.md

 <a id="user-content-functionality" class="anchor" href="#functionality" aria-hidden="true"> </a>
 ## Functionality
-This Excel ribbon named “Server Actions” is inserted after the “Home” tab when Excel opens.
+This Excel ribbon is inserted after the “Home” tab when Excel opens.
 Listed below is the detailed functionality of this application and its components.

 <a id="user-content-ping-test" class="anchor" href="#ping-test" aria-hidden="true"> </a>
 ###	Ping Test (Group)